IndianaGeorge/react-state-events/README.md

 Try adding more instances of the counter in the context, or even in a new context!

 ## How do I share state across micro-frontends using react-state-events?
-You don't need the context API, just use `ExternalStateEvents` in place of `StateEvents` and remember the event stream name parameter.
+You don't need the context API, just use `ExternalStateEvents` in place of `LocalStateEvents` and remember the event stream name parameter.
 External event streams are global, so it identifies the stream across ALL your application, ACROSS micro-frontends.
 * Create one `ExternalStateEvents` in micro-frontend `A`, use the `useStateEvents` hook with it.
 * Create one `ExternalStateEvents` in micro-frontend `B` with the same name you used in `A` and use the `useStateEvents` with it.
 * Make sure the ExternalStateEvents object is not being destroyed with every render!
 This causes multiple problems.
 Context API works here (as shown above), but passing an instance as a prop to the controlled component is also enough.
 * If you change the state in `A`, `B` will update with the value (and vice-versa).
 * `A` and `B` can be host/application or siblings, they will still communicate.
-* This is achieved using asynchronous messages, so performance is lower than `StateEvents`.
+* This is achieved using asynchronous messages, so performance is lower than `LocalStateEvents`.

 ## How do I share state with micro-frontends written in a different framework?
 You can communicate with other frameworks by sending/handling messages in the proper format: